 That web service will have a structured way that a programmer will be able to specify that particular asset or resource, in other words an interface, and then the web service will usually respond with that request in a structured way that your application knows how to accept and open up to get the resource it requested.
 Just like ordering parts for a machine you are building.

 So in our case, a developer is building a customized application that requires some solution that we do perfectly.
-They may want to embed a real time video feed in an iOS or Android app, or build a peer to peer audio and video sharing tool that works on mobile and web applications – it could be anything that you dream up and your development team is tasked with building.
+They may want to embed a real time video feed in an iOS or Android app, or build an audio and video sharing tool that works on mobile and web applications – it could be anything that you dream up and your development team is tasked with building.

 The way they go about achieving that is through our API.
 We essentially provide them with building blocks around what we specialize in, such as high quality video, screen sharing, chat solutions, and general video chat – there’s a lot of those kinds of things that we can provide, but basically any feature that Samba Live offers can be utilized through our API by your developers.